 \subsubsection{Taking costs into account}

-This model is more sophisticated than the previous one.
-Costs are taken into account in the objective function but the strategy remains myopic.
-We recall that the agent has to consecutively solve \eqref{system_uniperiod_ap2} for $n \in \{0,\dots,N-1\}$,

-In the presence of costs, we do not provide an explicit solution of \eqref{system_uniperiod_ap2}. \\ \\ In order to use this model as a benchmark, let us prove an analog result to Proposition \ref{prop:uni-sharp}. \begin{proposition} The sharp ratio of the sequential uni-period Markowitz strategy considering costs, does not depend on the risk aversion parameter $\gamma_u$. \end{proposition} \begin{proof} With the notation of the previous section, \eqref{system_uniperiod_ap2} can be rewritten as \beaa
+In this version, costs are taken into account in the objective function but the strategy remains myopic.
+We recall that the agent has to consecutively solve \eqref{system_uniperiod_ap2}.
+In the presence of costs, we do not provide an explicit solution of \eqref{system_uniperiod_ap2}. \\ \\ In order to use this model as a benchmark, let us prove an analog result to Proposition \ref{prop:uni-sharp}. \begin{proposition} The Sharpe ratio of the sequential uni-period Markowitz strategy considering costs, does not depend on the risk aversion parameter $\gamma_u$. \end{proposition} \begin{proof} With the notation of the previous section, \eqref{system_uniperiod_ap2} can be rewritten as \beaa

 \eeaa Let us consider the objective functions